Updated April 2023

 Anzac Day activities

 There’s nothing like a good reason to explore your local area, and most Australian children’s services will be within walking distance of one form of memorial or another.
-Take a look at this ‘challenge’ designed for Foundation (Early Stage 1) students in school, but adaptable to preschool years.

 You might use the tips in this article for Getting out the gate to arrange an outing to your nearest memorial plaque, cenotaph, or remembrance wall.
 It doesn’t have to focus on WW1 soldiers to get into the Anzac spirit.